fuzzylogicxx/fuzzylogic/posts/first-play-with-css-container-queries.md

 draft: false

 ---
-In responsive design we generally want the same comnponent to get different styles (CSS) dependent on its context.
+In responsive design we generally want the same component to get different styles (CSS) dependent on its context.
 Up until recently the only “context” that we could check was the _viewport_ size, which wasn’t ideal.
 Sometimes you want an element to be styled one way in a main content column but differently in a sidebar, and querying the viewport ain’t gonna help with that.
 But recently, everything changed.
 We can now use CSS to query the size of any given container and [this feature is supported in all major browsers](https://caniuse.com/css-container-queries).

 There’s a bit of new syntax to learn, so I recently had [my first play with container queries](https://codepen.io/fuzzylogicx/pen/xxaeVbQ?editors=1100) on codepen.